 - Willingness to work a minimum of 100 hours over the course of the summer

 - Demonstrated financial need

 Interested students should identify an issue(s) and a non-profit agency that has a social justice focus, including, but not limited to: hunger, poverty, homelessness, affordable housing, access to education, alcohol and drug abuse, global warming, animal abuse, and/or equality for individuals with underrepresented identities.
-Students are required to participate in one of the GOLD workshop on Job and Internship Opportunities in Social Justice (December 1, 2017 or February 2, 2018) that will cover basic concepts of social justice, include stories from students engaged in social justice activities, and assist students in preparing for the internship.
+Students are required to participate in one of the GOLD workshop on Job and Internship Opportunities in Social Justice (February 4, 2019) that will cover basic concepts of social justice, include stories from students engaged in social justice activities, and assist students in preparing for the internship.
 Students seeking an internship in a diverse community different than their hometown will be given preference.